-14 thoughtful beauty gifts that Fast Company editors are asking for this year
+14 thoughtful beauty gifts that ‘Fast Company’ editors are asking for this year

 D2C nailcare brand Olive and June helps even the clumsiest at-home manicurists get salon-perfect nails.
 The key to Olive and June’s success is the Poppy, a handy tool that makes painting with your non-dominant hand a breeze.
 In the Mani System, you’ll be able to send them six gorgeous, no-chip polishes in colors of your choice, plus the Poppy and nail essentials including polish remover, a clipper, cuticle serum, and more.
 With one set, you’ll set them up for beautiful nails all year.

-ZIIP nano-current device
+ZIIP nanocurrent device

 Salons and spas all have been closed down for months, or open with limited services.
-For the skincare guru in your life, the ZIIP nano-current device can gives the gift of glowing, clear, energized skin from the comfort (and safety) of home.
+For the skincare guru in your life, the ZIIP nanocurrent device can give the gift of glowing, clear, energized skin from the comfort (and safety) of home.
 Nanocurrent facials at top spas can cost around $400 per session—so this device pays for itself after its first use.

 KNC Beauty Masks

 Is there anything more fun and luxurious for a skincare lover than a serum-packed sheet mask?
-Founded by beauty columnist and jewelry designer Kristen Noel Cawley, KNC Beauty’s masks are an all natural take on K-beauty’s famous sheet face, lip, and under-eye masks.
-The plumping, hydrating lip masks are full of collagen, hyaluronic acid, and vitamin E, and come in a delightfully playful hot pink lip shape, while the shooting star-shaped under eye masks combat dark circles with anti-aging retinol.
+KNC Beauty Masks products, from a company founded by beauty columnist and jewelry designer Kristen Noel Cawley, are an all-natural take on K-beauty’s famous sheet face, lip, and under-eye masks.
+The plumping, hydrating lip masks are full of collagen, hyaluronic acid, and vitamin E, and come in a delightfully playful hot pink lip shape, while the shooting-star-shaped under-eye masks combat dark circles with anti-aging retinol.

 Kosas Clean Beauty